 Ned unwisely investigates, even as his own family up in Winterfell is convulsed by an assassination attempt on one of his sons.

 Just like the old Hand of the King, the child had stumbled on a dark secret regarding the queen and her twin brother.
 War between the Starks and the Baratheons quickly follows.

 Meanwhile, in Pentos, Daenerys Targaryen is forced to marry a horselord, Khal Drogo of the Dothraki, in return for Drogo's promise to provide an army to help her brother recapture Westeros and unseat Robert from the Iron Throne in the name of their old dynasty, who Robert murdered and exiled.

 Thanks for reading my review of A Game of Thrones by George RR Martin.
-I'll be back on Friday.
 Please share your thoughts in the comments section below.

-If you fancy something different, you might like to take a chance on my article about recent developments in the modern vampire novel (Once Bitten) here.
+If you fancy something different, you might like to take a chance on my article about recent developments in the modern vampire novel (Once Bitten).